Dental Implants

 Can implants be rejected?

 No. Rejection does not occur with dental implants.
 The overall success rate for dental implants is 98 percent with almost 50 years of clinical research to back them up.
 Because implants are made of completely biologically compatible “bone-friendly” titanium material, they naturally heal and integrate with the surrounding tissues.
-Because titanium is accepted so well by the human body, it also used for orthopedic implants, such as hip and knee replacements.
+Titanium is accepted so well by the human body that it is also used for orthopedic implants, such as hip and knee replacements.

 Can I get implants if I don’t have enough bone?